shubhapradas/data-structure-and-algorithm/README.md

 # data-structure-and-algorithm
-***This repository contains problem link, solutions and explination to various algorithmic problems on HackerRank.***
+***This repository contains problem link, solutions and explination to various algorithmic problems on HackerRank,hackerearth,gfg.***